 Using local knowledge to identify potential threats and response options can help communities prepare for climate change.

-The Office of Environment and Heritage (OEH) has developed a process that aims to provide a sound basis for enabling regional adaptation and planning by working with local government, agencies and other local stakeholders to identify and understand regional climate vulnerabilities.
+We have developed a process that aims to provide a sound basis for enabling regional adaptation and planning by working with local government, agencies and other local stakeholders to identify and understand regional climate vulnerabilities.

 The process involves: